-For larger organizations who need larger file shares and higher performance, Azure NetApp Files connected to VM based Active Directory Domain Controllers and MyWorkDrive may a better alternative.
+For organizations who need very large file shares with higher performance, Azure NetApp Files connected to VM based Active Directory Domain Controllers and MyWorkDrive is another alternative.

 Azure NetApp Files customer will need to keep in mind they will need to deploy and manage a separate backup service or appliance until Azure NetApp Files provides an integrated backup solution some time later this year.